 What Is Rawhide?

-As the name implies, rawhide is the hide, or skin of an animal.
-The hide is scraped clean of all traces of muscle tissue and fat and the hair is also removed.
-The hide can come from any animal, but is most usually bovine or equine.
+As the name implies, rawhide is the hide or skin of an animal.
+The hide is scraped clean of all traces of muscle tissue and fat.
+The hair is also removed.
+The hide can come from any animal, but it is usually bovine or equine.

-The hide is not cooked, but dried out and shaped to form a bone, twist or chew.
+The hide is not cooked; it is dried out and shaped to form a bone, twist, or chew.
 These treats are available in various sizes and have flavorings added like chicken and beef flavors to make them even more palatable for dogs.

 Are Rawhide Bones Good For Dogs?

-It cannot be denied that dogs love to chew and it has been proven that dogs given suitable treats to chew on, have teeth with less plaque and tartar buildup and in general, sweeter smelling breath as a result of less mouth bacteria present.
+It cannot be denied that dogs love to chew.
+It has also been proven that dogs that are given suitable treats to chew on have less plaque and tartar buildup and, in general, sweeter smelling breath as a result of less bacteria present in the mouth.

 Chewing is also good for dogs because there is no denying the pleasure they get from having a tasty treat to chew on.
-Giving them something they are allowed to chew, might also pay dividends, protecting your valuables like shoes and furniture from the attentions of a bored dog!
+Giving them something they are allowed to chew might also pay dividends.
+It can protect your valuables like shoes and furniture from the attention of a bored dog!

 Is Rawhide Safe for Dogs?